Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 - Jeep aerosol spray paint

-- Paints Jars or bottles of Jeep touch up paint
+- Paints Jars of Jeep touch up paint with applicators

 - Jeep touch up paint pens

 In the interest of quality, we do not recommend or sell Jeep touch up paint pens.
-At ERA, we demand a high level of quality from all of the products that we recommend.
+At ERA Paints, we demand a high level of quality from all of the products that we recommend.
 Unfortunately, Jeep touch up paint pens are unable to provide an excellent finish, particularly on more substantial scratches or metallic colors such as Light Khaki Metallic.
-They result in the paint eventually flaking and are mostly ineffective on anything but tiny areas of damage.
+They result in the paint eventually flaking and are mostly ineffective.

 Which choice is the best?

 The ideal choice for most DIY paint repair is either paint jars or aerosol spray paint.
-For small scratches, pots that have dabbers on the end are the best choice because they offer you more control and provide a high degree of accuracy.
+For small scratches, jars that have dabbers are the best choice because they offer you more control and provide a high degree of accuracy.

 If your Maroon Jeep Wrangler has a lot of damage to its paint job, then spray cans are the perfect option for you.
 Whether it is the bumper on your Tiffany Blue Jeep or the entire door panel on your Chief Blue Jeep, 12-ounce spray cans offer the necessary quantities to get the job done.
 If you are unsure about the number of canisters you will need, give us a call, and we can advise you on the correct amount.